Here are answers to some of the most common questions we've gotten.

 Passbook is your boarding passes, movie tickets, retail coupons, loyalty cards, and more now all in one place.
 You can add passes to Passbook through apps, emails, and websites from participating airlines, theaters, stores, and more.
 Then you can scan your iPhone or iPod touch to check in for a flight, get into a movie, and redeem a coupon.
 You can also see when your coupons expire, where your concert seats are, and the balance left on that all-important coffee bar card.
 Wake your iPhone or iPod touch, and passes appear on your Lock screen at the appropriate time and place — like when you reach the airport or walk into the store to redeem your gift card or coupon.
 And if your gate changes after you’ve checked in for your flight, Passbook will even alert you to make sure you’re not relaxing in the wrong terminal.

 When you purchase a ticket, coupon, card, or pass, you no longer have to carry paper copies of them.
 Instead, a URL, mail attachment, or link from a 3rd party application allows you to open and store passes in Passbook.
 Once a pass is there, Passbook categorizes each ticket, coupon, pass, or card by type in a neat and organized interface.
-The 2D barcode that appears on the pass can contain information like your name, flight number, or loyalty information.
+The barcode that appears on the pass can contain information like your name, flight number, or loyalty information.
 The code can be scanned by a participating retailer or airline just like they would your paper code.
-In order to get this benefit, the merchant has to support Passbook (or at least 2D barcodes), so keep watching our list of official Passbook merchants.
+In order to get this benefit, the merchant has to support Passbook (or at least be able to scan barcodes off a screen), so keep watching our list of official Passbook merchants.

 Passes are only officially designed to work on iPhones, Apple Watch, and iPod touches (unfortunately not iPads) runing iOS 6 or later.
 However, our site generates a virtual pass that can be viewed from any modern web browser so you can use our passes on Windows, Android, iPad or whatever you carry around.
 Additionally, Android users can get push updates and join the fun by downloading PassWallet from the Android marketplace.
 And it appears that Windows Phone 8.1 and later natively support passes (without push updates).